 The carrying value of the Authority's investments is the same as their fair value amount.
 Money markets are valued using quoted market prices (Level 1 inputs).
-The Authority's investment in the external investment pool (INVEST) is the same as the value of the pool shares and is reported at amortized cost, which approximates market.
-All investments in an external investment pool that is not SEC registered are subject to oversight by the Commonwealth.
-The Authority can withdraw funds from INVEST without limitations or fees.
+The Authority's investment in the external investment pool (PA INVEST) is the same as the value of the pool shares and is reported at amortized cost, which approximates market.
+All investments in this external investment pool that is not SEC-registered are subject to oversight by the Commonwealth.
+The Authority can withdraw funds from PA INVEST without limitations or fees.
+Commercial paper is reported at amortized cost, as it matures in under one year.